 Apart from ad campaign optimizations, also optimize your Instagram account.
 Edit your bio to include keywords that align with your brand and business.
 Don’t forget to add your website link for people to click on.
 You can also provide a single link that leads to multiple links, link Linktree, with individual links to your best selling products.
 You can also add your logo as the profile picture for people to discover your profile easily.

-Since Instagram and Facebook became integrated, advertising on Instagram has been a piece of cake.
+Since Instagram and Facebook became integrated, Instagram advertising campaign has been a piece of cake and a brilliant support for the advertisers.
 If you’re yet to take advantage of the wondrous opportunities Instagram ads provide, you are missing out and also letting your competitors have the upper hand.

-Are you ready to create your own Instagram ad strategy?
+Are you ready to create your own Instagram ad strategy in the easiest way possible?
 Stay tuned for our next blog post on Instagram ads, where we cover important topics like tips to design effective Instagram ads, best Instagram ads by Indian D2C brands, and more!
 What else would you like us to cover?
 Let us in the comments below.

 If you need funds to start your marketing campaigns, your search ends here.
 We, at Velocity, are India’s largest revenue-based financier and offer growth capital of up to Rs 3 crore to D2C and e-commerce brands.
 Businesses with healthy revenue streams can get instant funds and can make the repayments as their revenue grows.
 To get instant funds for your business, you can apply here!